g0orx/HPSDR_MIDI/README.md

 # HPSDR_MIDI

-Arduino Due MIDI Controller designed for use with HPSDR radios and software.
+Custom MIDI Controller using an Arduino Due designed for use with HPSDR radios and software.

 See the ![Wiki](https://github.com/g0orx/HPSDR_MIDI/wiki) for more details